austincrim/austincrim.com/src/content/posts/web-storage.md

 # sessionStorage

-- Mostly the same as `localStorage` but
-- Deleted when tab/window is closed
+- Mostly the same as `localStorage` but deleted when tab/window is closed
 - Deleted with "Clear browser storage" button
 - Synchronous API
 - ~5mb limit